You are here:

 Get ahead with our year planner.
 Keep on top of important deadlines and the tasks you should carry out each term as a governing board.

-If you're in a secondary school, please note that the exam timetable for the coming year hasn't been published yet.
-We'll update the planner below once this becomes available.
+Please note: if you're in a secondary school, the exam timetable for the coming year hasn't been published yet.

 Download and adapt our year planner

 Make sure your governing board stays up to date and compliant in the year ahead, with: